PhilaController/five-year-plan-analysis/docs/source/02_data/plan_details.md

 For a given plan, there should be a separate file for the proposed and adopted versions of the Plan.

-There is specific schema that must be used.
+There is a specific schema that must be used.
 See an example YAML file [here](https://github.com/PhiladelphiaController/five-year-plan-analysis/blob/main/data/01_raw/plans/FY22-FY26-Proposed.yml).
 This file looks like this:

 ```yaml
 kind: Proposed